EISy-as-Py/hardy/doc/index.rst

 HARDy
 =====
-:code:`HARDy`: Handling, Arbitrage, Recognition of Data using python is a package to assist in discovery, research and classification of data.
+:code:`HARDy` Handling, Arbitrage, Recognition of Data using python is a package to assist in discovery, research and classification of data.

-:code:`HARDy`: utilizes feature engineering and kernal methods simultaneously to improve the accuracy of convolutional neural network. :code:`HARDy` enables the user to search over given range of hyperparameters to achieve the best prediction score for a machine learning model.
+:code:`HARDy` utilizes feature engineering and kernal methods simultaneously to improve the accuracy of convolutional neural network. :code:`HARDy` enables the user to search over given range of hyperparameters to achieve the best prediction score for a machine learning model.
 The summary of results can be